dev4press/debugpress/readme.txt

 * New: filter to control every plugin settings returned value
 * New: ability to print SQL formatted string for the user stored queries
 * New: improved documentation for all the functions
-* Edit: refactored functions and improved the functions organization
+* Edit: refactored functions and improved the functions' organization
 * Edit: refactored pretty print function to use different name and classes
 * Edit: uniform return of rendered results from ErrorFormat class
 * Edit: expanded plugin readme.txt and added new screenshots